 The center will be anchored by UVA’s Equity Center, and will also be staffed by members of the University’s offices for Diversity, Equity, and Inclusion; Academic Outreach; and Community Partnerships at UVA Health.

 Seven full-time staff members will be based in the center, with additional floating offices for others, including University leadership.
-There will also be workspace for members of Descendants of Enslaved Communities, a nonprofit organization, and the Equity Center’s community fellows-in-residence and student interns, as well as a large meeting space with a “kid zone.”
+There will also be workspace for members of Descendants of Enslaved Communities, a nonprofit organization, the Equity Center’s community fellows-in-residence and student interns, in addition to a large meeting space with a “kid zone.”